What are the best plugins?

 “Beauty is in the eye of the beholder,” as the saying goes.
 Ten users will have ten different opinions about what’s important.

-Look through the Plugin Directory.
+Look through the Plugins Library.
 If you find something that appeals to you, here are some next steps:

 On the plugin’s own page, click the orange Forum Support Thread button, and browse the support thread for the plugin.
 Is the thread active?
 Is the plugin still supported?